callum-hart/immutable-styles/docs.md

 }
 ```

-- Media queries containing competing styles should use discrete screen-sizes to encapsulate styles (and thus prevent overrides).
+- Media queries containing competing styles should use discrete breakpoints to encapsulate styles (and thus prevent overrides).